 NOTE: THIS ITEMS SHIPS IN 2 DAYS!

-Being UHF centric, this item will have an under 30 mile line of sight VHF range (VHF is or near extinct in most areas, but may be more prominent in rural, or hilly / mountainous areas, and the NE and West Coast parts of the country).
+Being UHF centric, this item will have an under 30 mile line of sight VHF range (VHF is or nearly extinct in most areas, but may be more prominent in rural, or hilly / mountainous areas, and the NE and West Coast parts of the country).